 Numerologically, XV (15) The Devil resonates with the VI (6) of The Lovers (1+5=6).
 The numbers 1 and 5 are significant in terms of understanding the struggle the ego (1) experiences when the Higher Self strives toward liberation through life’s lessons (5).

 In the Tarot, The Devil card is often an indication of a codependent dynamic in a relationship.
 The Devil indicates power over another rather than the power of love represented by The Lovers.
 The mind influenced by The Devil is completely owned by the ego and dances at the end of the puppet strings of its fears.
-This mindset could represent two sides of the same coin, i.e. both the addict/Narcissist and the codependent.
-Essentially, both have a contract which precludes emotional freedom.
+This mindset could represent two sides of the same coin, i.e. both the addict/narcissist and the codependent person.
+Essentially, both have signed a contract of emotional bondage.

 Delusion becomes a major component when you find The Devil together with the 7 of Cups.
-An abundance of Cups cards with The Devil as a central card/theme, or the The Devil next to the King of Cups (as well as a reversed King of Cups on his own) is usually the sign of an addict.
+An abundance of Cups cards with The Devil as a central card/theme or The Devil next to the King of Cups (as well as a reversed King of Cups on his own) can signify addiction issues.
 Another main theme is lies/deceit – represented by The Devil + the 7 of Swords.

-The Lovers together with The Devil shows you a relationship with potential to be redeemed if both parties start making different choices.
-The Devil together with Temperance or The Star shows that healing can begin thanks to an influx of divine grace.
+The Lovers together with The Devil shows you a relationship with the potential to be redeemed if both parties start making different choices.
+The Devil together with Temperance or The Star shows that healing can begin thanks to an influx of and increased receptivity to divine grace.

 The codependent personality type can be seen as the reversed Queen of Cups or the Queen of Cups together with The Devil.